-The Event Processing Language (EPL) is a SQL-like language with SELECT, FROM, WHERE, GROUP BY, HAVING and ORDER BY clauses.
+The Event Processing Language (EPL) is a SQL-standard language with extensions, offering SELECT, FROM, WHERE, GROUP BY, HAVING and ORDER BY clauses.
 Streams replace tables as the source of data with events replacing rows as the basic unit of data.
 Since events are composed of data, the SQL concepts of correlation through joins, filtering and aggregation through grouping can be effectively leveraged.